-TTL (Through the Lens) loupe telescopes are attached to eyeglasses through holes that are made on the lenses.
-Lenses for near vision according to own prescription are added to the loupe telescopes, and a lens type most appropriate for the user’s requirements is selected for the surrounding carrier lenses.
-This ensures that the combination functions even in more challenging working conditions.
-The carrier lenses are always manufactured with high-quality coatings to prevent scratching and reflections and are available in high-index materials to keep them thin and lightweight.
+In a TTL (Through-The-Lens) system, loupe telescopes are attached to eyeglasses through holes that are made in the lenses.
+Lenses with powers for near vision are added to the loupe telescopes, and a lens type most appropriate for the user’s requirements is selected for the surrounding carrier lenses.
+This way we can build TTL solutions even for the most demanding viewing conditions.

 The additional power of the lower part of the carrier lens providing near vision diminishes gradually towards the top of the lens that is used for looking further away.
 Progressive carrier lenses most suitable for room distances include the so-called enhanced reading glasses and occupational progressive lenses.
 In these lenses, the narrow field of vision typical to progressive lenses can be widened by not including the area for far distance vision in the top part of the lens.
 In addition, this also results in a slower power change throughout the lens, which makes it easier to view various objects.